phuclong304/discord-quotebot/README.md

 Setup
 ------
 [Download](https://github.com/Extacy/discord-quotebot/archive/master.zip) the repository.
-Run `node install` inside the repo.
+Run `node install` inside the directory.

 Edit `config.js` with your Discord auth token

 Run the bot with `node index.js` (The bot must be running in order to quote messages)